ibm-cloud-docs/watson-knowledge-studio/typesystem.md

         1. On the **Entity Types** tab, click **Upload**.

-            If you previously downloaded a type system from a {{site.data.keyword.knowledgestudioshort}} workspace, the type system is downloaded in `JSON` format.
+            If you previously downloaded a type system from a {{site.data.keyword.knowledgestudioshort}} workspace, the type system is downloaded in JSON format.
 You can upload this type system to jump-start the creation of a workspace.
-For details, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).
+For more information, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).

             Regardless of the origin of the type system, the entries in it must meet the naming rules listed earlier.
             {: note}